-a variety of educational efforts to promote implementation of the regional land use plan.
-These efforts include the following: informational meetings and formal public hearings on the regional plan; presentations to county and local planning committees and commissions; classroom presentations; preparation of a series of planning guides intended to serve as manuals of sound planning practice; sponsorship of conferences and workshops related to special planning and plan implementation issues; publication of newsletters describing Commission planning programs and current issues in planning; publication of an annual report which includes an overview of current Commission planning activities and presents data gathered on an annual basis to help monitor regional plan implementation; and cooperation with the University of Wisconsin-Extension.
+Planning-related educational efforts directed at county and local units of government and private interests are important to VISION 2050 implementation.
+Recognizing this, the Regional Planning Commission undertakes a variety of educational efforts to promote implementation of VISION 2050.
+These efforts include the following: informational meetings and formal public hearings on VISION 2050; presentations to county and local planning committees and commissions; classroom presentations; preparation of a series of planning guides intended to serve as manuals of sound planning practice; sponsorship of conferences and workshops related to special planning and plan implementation issues; publication of newsletters describing Commission planning programs and current issues in planning; publication of an annual report that includes an overview of current Commission planning activities and presents data gathered on an annual basis to help monitor regional plan implementation; and cooperation with the University of Wisconsin-Extension.
 The Regional Planning Commission's Public Involvement and Outreach Division works directly with other Commission staff on coordinating plan implementation activities.

-In the past several years, the Regional Planning Commission's internet website has become an important part of the Commission's education and public information effort.
+The Regional Planning Commission's website is an important part of the Commission's education and public information effort.
 All new Commission publications, and many past publications, are available online through the website.
-In addition, all draft report materials and advisory committee minutes for ongoing regional planning projects are also available on the website.
+All draft report materials and advisory committee minutes for ongoing regional planning projects are also available on the website.
+In addition, a website dedicated to VISION 2050 was created at the beginning of the VISION 2050 process and will be a valuable resource going forward.

-The University of Wisconsin-Extension also undertakes a variety of planning-related educational activities which promote implementation of the regional plan and support local planning efforts to refine the regional plan.
+The University of Wisconsin-Extension also undertakes a variety of planningrelated educational activities that promote implementation of VISION 2050 and support local planning efforts to refine VISION 2050.
 Such efforts, frequently undertaken in cooperation with the Regional Planning Commission, include sponsorship of planning conferences, publication of informational materials on various planning topics, and support of county and local planning activities through Extension community development agents and other specialists.